Scientific name : Myrmica rubra

 Our ants

-Which ant species would you like in our range?
+Which ant species would you like to have in our range?

 Nests of the Myrmica rubra

-On 100 square meters you will easily come across more than 100 nests.
-The red stinger ant has several functional queens per nest (maximum 600) in a population of up to 20,000 workers.
-The red stinging ant stings, as the name suggests, and will quickly attack aggressively if its nest is disturbed.
-This can lead to painful stings on the skin.
-But fortunately, red stinger ants are very friendly if you approach them with patience and love.
+In a 100 square meter area, you'll easily encounter well over 100 nests.
+Each nest has multiple functional queens (up to 600) for a population of up to 20,000 workers.
+As the name suggests, the red fire ant stings, and if its nest is disturbed, it will quickly become aggressive and attack.
+This can cause painful stings on the skin.
+Fortunately, red fire ants are very friendly if you approach them with patience and affection.

-Where can you find this red stinging ant?
+Where can you find this red ant?

-How common is the red sting ant?
+How common is the red ant?

-The physique of the red stinging ant
+The physique of the red ant